arekm/octopi_eta_override/README.md

 # Prusa ETA Override

-Prusa "NORMAL MODE: Percent done:" messages ETA override for OctoPi allowing to get exact ETA in case of printing from SD.
+Prusa "NORMAL MODE: Percent done:" messages ETA override for OctoPrint allowing to get exact ETA in case of printing from SD.
 Also this plugin queries for position every minute (M114) and also fires z-change event (to support sending status message every X milimeters via telegram :) )

 ## Setup